 TREATMENT — There is no treatment for the occasional absent heat.
 For recurring absent heats, a hormonal medication may be prescribed to try and regulate her heat cycle.

 A wrong diagnosis is often made about an absent heat by thinking it is a silent heat.
 A silent heat is biologically normal but not exposed, an absent heat is just not happening.

 Silent Heat In Dogs

 A silent heat is a heat cycle that is very hard to detect from a human perspective.
 A dog in normal heat shows several signs alerting the dogs around (and us) that she is in heat.
-With a silent heat, these external and internal symptoms such as vaging bleeding, discharges and swollen vulva are barely visible, if at all.
+A silent heat in dogs has external and internal symptoms such as vaginal bleeding, discharges, and swollen vulva are barely visible, if at all.

-The female in a silent heat might show no interest in male dogs around, unless the bitch actually ovulating which represent a window of a week or so.
+The female in a silent heat might show no interest in male dogs around unless the bitch is actually ovulating which represents a window of a week or so.
 Smaller breeds who reach an early sexual maturity often have one or two silent heats before show an obvious and more regular cycle.

 It’s very hard to figure out if there is vaginal bleeding because the female will usually lick herself clean.
 It’s a habit, most dogs do it and sometimes they will also lick the floor for any drop of blood.

 Many owners and breeders don’t inspect their bitch’s vulva when she is in a normal state, out of her heat.
 It’s an error because you then can’t really compare if the vulva is swollen or not.
 After all, some bitches only show one sign and if you can’t read it, you’ll misjudge the situation.
 You can always Google some vulva images for your breed just for visual representation but it will be far from being accurate.